isaru66/nextjs-prisma-field-encryption-demo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Prisma
+1. Run `npx prisma dev` to start a local Prisma Postgres server.
+2. Define models in the schema.prisma file.
+3. Run `npx prisma migrate dev` to migrate your local Prisma Postgres database.
+4. Tip: Explore how you can extend the ORM with scalable connection pooling, global caching, and a managed serverless Postgres database.
+Read: https://pris.ly/cli/beyond-orm

+## Seed database
+`npx prisma db seed`